dekaido/webapp/README.md

-### Project Title - Deploy a high-availability web app using CloudFormation
+## Project Title - Deploy a high-availability web app using CloudFormation
 This repo provides the code for the "ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.

+### Note to run:
+Example to update stack:

+			dekaido@penguin:~/udacity/webapp/bash$ bash update.sh udagram ../scripts/infrastructure.yml ../scripts/parameters.json

+Result:
+			{
+				"StackId": "arn:aws:cloudformation:us-west-2:835758441568:stack/udagram/be5749a0-2065-11ec-a19c-0642c62a6a49"
+			}

-This folder contains the following files:
+### This folder contains the following files:
 **Scripts for:**
 - iam roles
 - network